VenantTumukunde/pico_challenge/README.md

 ## Overview

-We are going to create a "sanity check" problem, often refered to simply as "sanity".
-This problem would be one of the easiest in the CTF and would act as proof that at least your computer can talk to the CTF server.
+This would be one of the easier problems in the CTF, and it would serve as proof that you could decode a message encoded using one of the available encoding schemes.

-We're starting with the sanity problem with this walkthrough series because it is one of the simplest real world challenges that exist in every CTF.
+This is not a hard encoding as you may think, instead it is one of the general challenges in CTF.

 The following walkthough has 3 parts: